Universal Logo

 Universal Pictures, also known as Universal Studios, is one of Hollywood’s most historic and impactful movie studios.

-1. Starting Up: Founded on April 30, 1912, by Carl Laemmle and partners, Universal is the oldest American film studio still making movies today.
+1. Starting Up: Founded on April 30, 1912, by Carl Laemmle and partners, this iconic studio is the oldest American film studio still making movies today.
 It began as the “Universal Film Manufacturing Company.”

 2. Building a City: In 1915, Carl Laemmle created Universal City in Los Angeles, the world’s biggest film production site.
 It was so large it was called a “city” and brought all aspects of filmmaking into one place.

-3. Studio Tours: Universal started public tours of its lot in 1915, leading to Universal Studios Hollywood, a major attraction combining film-based rides and shows.
+3. Studio Tours: Public tours of the lot began in 1915, leading to what is now Universal Studios Hollywood, a major attraction combining film-based rides and shows.

-4. Horror Icons: In the 1920s and 1930s, Universal released a series of horror movies introducing characters like Dracula and Frankenstein, laying the groundwork for the horror genre.
+4. Horror Icons: In the 1920s and 1930s, the studio released a series of horror movies introducing characters like Dracula and Frankenstein, laying the groundwork for the horror genre.
 These are known as the “Universal Monsters.”

-5. Sound Revolution: Universal pioneered moving from silent to sound films.
+5. Sound Revolution: The company pioneered the transition from silent to sound films.
 In 1928, “Melody of Love” was among the first movies to have a synchronized soundtrack.

-6. Academy Awards: Universal’s “All Quiet on the Western Front” won the Best Picture Oscar in 1930, marking the studio’s first Oscar win and making a statement against war.
+6. Academy Awards: The studio’s “All Quiet on the Western Front” won the Best Picture Oscar in 1930, marking its first Oscar win and making a statement against war.

 7. Spielberg and Blockbusters: The 1970s brought a partnership with Steven Spielberg, starting with “The Sugarland Express.”
 Spielberg’s “Jaws” in 1975 set the stage for the modern summer blockbuster.